harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 <tr class="odd">
 <td>TupleValues</td>
 <td>axisValues</td>
-<td>The axis value for each axis, variable sized.
-Optional, only present
+<td>The axis value for each axis.
+Optional, only present if HAVE_AXES
-if HAVE_AXES bit of flags is set.<br />
+bit of flags is set.<br />
 </td>
 </tr>
 <tr class="even">